bartekspitza/MusicWiki/README.md

 </br>
 </br>

-The applicaton communicates with an <a href="https://github.com/bartekspitza/musicwikiapi">API</a> that searches and scrapes the web for the artist entered by the user.
+The application communicates with an <a href="https://github.com/bartekspitza/musicwikiapi">API</a> that searches and scrapes the web for the artist entered by the user.

 **App Store status**: